geojudi/Portfolio/README.md

 Included here is the R script to perform the first part of this workflow, from culling the database download to writing the abundance matrices [PBDBtoAbundMatrices.r](/PBDBtoAbundMatrices.r)

-## Evolutionary, ecological, and morphological similiarity
+## Body size evolution
-### **SKILLS:** statistical analysis, ggplot
+### **SKILLS:** statistical model fitting, ggplot
-This script contains code that I have regularly used in my research to quantify species evolution, extinction, and environmmental preference.
-Specifically, the goal was to evaluate whether the most morphologically and ecologically similiar taxa are the most evolutionarily related.
-To do this, I calculated the pairwise branch length distance between tips on a phylogenetic tree.
-I also calculated the similarity (as pairwise distances) between metrics that quantify morphology and ecology.
-This script was written to work with the brachiopod data I collected during my dissertation and then further developed during my postdoctoral research.
+This script contains code that I recently developed to evaluate brachiopod body size evolution over geologic time.
+Specifically, the goal was to determine, for each order, which evolutionary model best explains change in size.
+To do this, I transformed the raw data into an object of a class required by the model-fitting package.
+Then, I automated fitting and comparing multiple models for all orders.
+I have also included an example of code to plot the body size data using ggplot.

-Included here is an R script where I compiled pairwise distance calculations and the procedure to plot results
+Included here is an R script that contains this procedure